 Bureau of Pharma PSUs in India (BPPI) are running Jan Aushadhi Kendras as a part of Pradhan Mantri Bhartiya Janaushadhi Pariyojana.
-These are the centres from where quality generic medicines are made available to all.
+These are the centers from where quality generic medicines are made available to all.
 726 districts of the country have Jan Aushadhi Kendras.

 What is the role of BPPI in PMBJP?

 The Department of Pharmaceuticals of Government of India has established a Bureau of Pharma Public Sector Undertakings of India to support the CPSUs to coordinate the sales, marketing, supply and procurement of the generic medicines.
-These medicines are distributed to the healthcare seekers through Pradhan Mantri Bhartiya Janaushadhi Kendras.
+These medicines are distributed to healthcare seekers through Pradhan Mantri Bhartiya Janaushadhi Kendras.

-The scheme aims at educating the masses about the generic medicines and that high prices are not always synonymous with high quality.
+The scheme aims at educating the masses about generic medicines and that high prices are not always synonymous with high quality.
 It intends to cover all therapeutic groups and create demand for generic medicines through medical practitioners.

 - Under PMBJP, Pradhan Mantri Bhartiya Janaushadhi Kendras (PMBJK) are set up across the country so as to reduce the out of pocket expenses for health care.